Strategy11/formidable-forms/readme.txt

 Want to make a new contact form?
 Go to the Formidable -> Forms page and click "add new".
 Choose the Contact Us form template and click "Load Template".
 Now Save your contact form.

 Next, go to edit the page where you would like to publish your contact form.
 Click the "Formidable" button to open the shortcode builder.
 Choose your contact form and insert it into your WordPress page.
-Save your page, and you're done.
-Now you've got a beautiful WP form ready to collect and store leads for you.
+Save the page and you're done.
+Now you've got a beautiful WP contact form ready to collect and store leads for you.

 Get more detail on <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a> in our blog.